SLOW-ZJU/Git_tutorials/README.md

 ![repository](images/1.png)

-The workspace is the file or code you are currently modifying.
+The workspace is the directory on the local device, that is, the folder where the local warehouse is located.

 The staging area represents a temporary storage area for saving the modified content to be submitted to the git repository.